The First Wives Club: Casting

 Casting for The First Wives Club was overseen by Ilene Starger, who served as a casting consultant to Rudin.
-The process spanned several months and involved a combination of extending offers to established actors based on their stature and experience, auditioning others, with most of the film’s cast being selected in New York.
+The process spanned several months and involved a combination of extending offers to established actors based on their stature and experience, auditioning others, with most of the film's cast being selected in New York.
 Bette Midler and Goldie Hawn were the first actresses reported to have landed one of the three starring roles.
 While Midler had wanted to play the "more glamorous role" of Elise at first, Rudin intended to cast Jessica Lange in the role before the team decided to rewrite the character of the book in favour of a "glitzier" version which eventually went to Hawn.
 Hawn, in turn, tried to persuade Sally Field to join the cast in the role of Annie but Field declined, citing her lack of musicality.
 The role eventually went to Diane Keaton who was cast by Rudin while they were working on the drama film Marvin's Room (1996), directed by Jerry Zaks.

 Mandy Patinkin was initially cast as Aaron, Annie's conflicted husband, but dropped out shortly before shooting started when he decided to leave the project in favour of his musical ambitions, and was replaced by Stephen Collins.
 The role of Duarto originally went to writer David Rakoff though he was fired after only one day on set and replaced by Bronson Pinchot.
 Jon Stewart was hired to play the lover of Hawn's character Elise; however, his scenes were later cut from the final film.
 Dan Hedaya won the role of Morty, Brenda's ex-husband, over Héctor Elizondo.
 Jenny McCarthy was offered the role of Phoebe LaVelle but declined, stating that she did not want to portray what she described as a "dumb girl" character.
 The role was ultimately taken by Elizabeth Berkley.
-Timothy Olyphant, who had impressed with local stage work, made his screen debut as director Brett Artounian in the film, while Jennifer Dundas, following her appearance in Mrs. Soffel (1984), once again portrayed Keaton’s onscreen daughter.
-Cameos of note include Ivana Trump (who famously stated in the film, "Don't get mad, get everything."), Gloria Steinem, and Kathie Lee Gifford as themselves, as well as author Olivia Goldsmith, director Hugh Wilson as a commercial director, and Heather Locklear as the younger lover of James Naughton's character Gil.
+Timothy Olyphant, who had impressed with local stage work, made his screen debut as director Brett Artounian in the film, while Jennifer Dundas, following her appearance in Mrs. Soffel (1984), once again portrayed Keaton's onscreen daughter.
+Cameos of note include Ivana Trump (who famously stated in the film, "Don't get mad, get everything."), Gloria Steinem, and Kathie Lee Gifford as themselves, as well as author Olivia Goldsmith, director Hugh Wilson as a commercial director, and Heather Locklear as Mary Birmingham, the younger lover of James Naughton's character Gil.